 “I had never been so fired up for a game” said Martin.
 “I had played in a lot of big games.
 But that truly was the game I’ll never forget.”
 Punch Imlach called the game the highlight of 1975-76 campaign and the highlight of his career.
 In Budd Bailey’s “The History of the Buffalo Sabres,” Imlach also said that the game “was the all-time high point for the Sabres.”

 The Sabres 12-6 route of the Soviet Wings is considered one of the greatest victories in franchise history.

-The Flyers were the two-time defending champions and had were 28-6-8 when they faced they faced the Red Army.
+The series finale was between the Red Army and the Philadelphia Flyers.
+The Flyers were the two-time defending champions and were 28-6-8 when they faced they faced the Red Army.

 That game was notable as the Flyers’ completely dominated the game, even without having Hall of Fame goalie Bernie Parent available for the game.
 The gritty Flyers who were led by 3-time league MVP winner Bobby Clarke, great play by several Flyers including Rick MacLeish, Wayne Stevenson in goal, and even a shorthanded goal by light scoring defenseman Joe Watson.